BlenderCharacters/4_Animation_Pricipals/README.md

 + Keep your old work to improve on
 + As your skills develop it will get easier

+### 11 Using The Grease Pencil
++ Quick Overview of the grease pencil
++ Grease pencil colours and layers
++ You can use the grease pencil in most editors
++ How to use the grease pencil for making notes
++ Editing your strokes

+### Animating The Grease Pencil
++ Drawing on an object
++ Mapping out animation ideas

 ### Anticipation

 + Guides a clue of what is about to happen